 Henry Ford phrased it well when he said,

 Please forgive me: I can't explain to you why my dreams are achievable or not: I'm just too busy working at making it happen. the identical energy that we both have, perfectly identical brain energy, appears to be focused in different directions: you focused on why you can't, in the same second that I stay focused on how I can.
 I admit that I don't know HOW to make my dream come true, and then I go out and find people who can tell me; those who have done it, those who are doing it now.

 Of course not!
 I'm going to go as directly and quickly as possible to the horse's mouth:

-Let's cut right to the chase. there can be no doubt, and no argument: when a dozen masters in a single field answer thirty-one questions, and four of their answers are almost perfectly AND universally identical, only a moron would presume to know more, or to know better, about the field in which they are masters, let alone how to get up the ladder to being a master.
-F'shtay?
-Capisce?
-Comprendez?
-You catching the flavor here?
+Let's cut right to the chase. there can be no doubt, and no argument: when a dozen masters in a single fiveld answer thirty-one questions, and four of their answers are almost perfectly AND universally identical, only a moron would presume to know more, or to know better, about the fiveld in which they are masters, let alone how to get up the ladder to being a master.
+Are we on the same page?